piercefreeman/gpt-json/README.md

 A non-exhaustive list of other libraries that address the same problem.
 None of them were fully compatible with my deployment (hence this library), but check them out:

 [jsonformer](https://github.com/1rgs/jsonformer) - Works with any Huggingface model, whereas `gpt-json` is specifically tailored towards the GPT-X family.
+GPT doesn't output logit probabilities or allow fixed decoder templating so the same approach can't apply.